isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 In general, individual served with an SHN are not permitted to leave their SHN accommodation, including the [SHN Dedicated Facility (SDF)](/health/shn/sdf), during the stipulated SHN period.
 Travellers are only permitted to leave their SHN accommodation or SDF for their [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) or Serology test.
 Transport to and from the designated testing facility would be arranged as travellers are prohibited from commuting using public transport.

+#### 2. Is my Foreign Domestic Worker/Confinement Nanny allowed to share rooms at the Stay-Home Notice Dedicated Facility (SDF)?
+Where can I submit the room sharing application?

+Employers may request for a shared room on behalf of their employees when applying for an Entry Approval.
+However, employers should advise their employees on the health risks involved in a room sharing arrangement, which could result in increased risk of infection and attract additional charges, e.g. medical treatment.

+Should your employee acknowledge the health risks but continue to express interest on sharing rooms, employers should provide their employees with an indemnity form for completion and signing.
+These forms are available below, and employers are encouraged to provide their employees with a form in a language familiar to them.
+- Bahasa Indonesia
+- Bengali
+- Burmese
+- Chinese
+- English
+- Hindi
+- Sinhalese
+- Tagalog
+- Tamil

+Employers should remind their employees to present the following documents to the SDF operator during check-in, who will then facilitate the room sharing arrangement:
+- Entry Approval Letter
+- Completed and signed indemnity form (your employee may ask for a blank indemnity form from the SDF if they forget to print a copy).

+<a href="#top">Click here to return to the top.</a>

+##### Click [here](/health/faq#shnsdf) to for general FAQs on SHN and SDF.

+<div id="payment"></div>